severian5it/ResidenceGiulioCesare/README.md

 # Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+All the different part of the project are detailed below.

 ## Existing Features

 ### Navbar
-bootstrap responsive navigation bar with national flag on the top left.
+A responsive navigation bar with national flag on the top left.
 For mobile-sized devices a hamburger button on the top-right expands a menu with links to the different section on the website.
 On larger devices the expanded menu is shown instead.
-Navbar will be static on the top of the page.
+Navigation bar will be static on the top of the page.
 ### Landing Page
 Landing Page presents a picture taken in the proximity of the residence, along with a presentation heading.
 ### Location